Renewable Energy Subsidies: The Complete U.S. Guide

 Check your utility's website under "rebates," "efficiency programs," or "green energy" — many programs are underutilized because they're poorly advertised.

-The real opportunity is combining federal, state, and utility incentives.
-For example, a heat pump installation in New York could qualify for: the 30% federal tax credit (up to $2,000), a New York State income tax credit, and a utility rebate — potentially covering 50–60% of the total cost.
-A solar installation in Massachusetts can combine the 30% federal ITC, the 25% state credit, the SMART feed-in tariff, and property/sales tax exemptions.
+With the big federal tax credits gone, the opportunity in 2026 is combining state, utility, and HOMES/HEEHRA incentives.
+For example, a heat pump installation in New York could still qualify for a New York State income tax credit plus a utility rebate plus a HOMES or HEEHRA rebate if income-eligible — potentially covering a meaningful share of the total cost even without the expired federal credit.
+A solar installation in Massachusetts can still combine the 25% state credit, the SMART feed-in tariff, and property/sales tax exemptions.